Every Great Agent Has a Soundtrack

-Here's something support managers don't put in job postings: the best agents almost always have something playing in the background.
+Something support managers never put in the job posting: their best people almost always have something playing in the background.

-Not because they're distracted.
-Because they're in the zone.
+Not because they're slacking.
+Because they're locked in.

 So we built it in.